Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Conclusion: The key difference between RAM and ROM

 The main difference between these types of memory devices is their ability to hold data.
-While RAM clears itself as soon as its power is gone, ROM is generally employed to keep the data in its place.
+While RAM clears itself as soon as its power is removed, ROM is generally used to retain the data in its place.
 In ROM, data is rarely modified, while RAM is constantly used to read or write data by the CPU.

 The building blocks of RAM are either 1T1C (Transistor-Capacitor) or flip-flops.
 While 1T1C is mainly used in computer DRAMs, flip-flops are used in SRAM cells.
 ROM is built using transistors, diodes, or floating gate transistors.
-Mask ROM or hardwired ROM is mainly made up of diodes and transistor,s while PROM has fuses and anti-fuses.
+Mask ROM, also known as hardwired ROM, is primarily composed of diodes and transistors, whereas PROM features fuses and anti-fuses.

-The write mechanism in RAM is electric-charge or flip-flop state.
+The write mechanism in RAM is an electric charge or a flip-flop state.
 On the other hand, ROM is written by trapping electrons in the flash or fuses.
-RAM allows both read and write operations but ROM is mainly used for reading the data.
+RAM allows both read and write operations, but ROM is mainly used for reading data.

 Let’s talk in comments!